2025 Solar Incentives Guide for Bloomfield, NJ - Tax Credits & Rebates

 Can I use solar and another type of renewable energy in combination to power my home?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of geothermal and solar.
 You can also combine renewable energy generation with a backup source of non-renewable energy.
-Make sure that you discuss your proposed plan with your local Bloomfield solar installation expert, so that you understand what you'll need and what types of incentives you might or might not qualify for.
+Make sure that you discuss the details of your plan with your local Bloomfield solar installation expert, to make sure you know what you'll need and what types of incentives you may or may not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.